-Theatre Company is an extensive exploration of the history, roles, and responsibilities within a Theatre Company.
+Theatre Company is an extensive exploration of the history, roles and operations within a working model of a professional Theatre Company.
 Students will be expected to explore and demonstrate a repertoire of theatre vocabulary, acting skills, elements of stage design knowledge and lighting technology.
 Students will have the opportunity to apply their understanding and skills to a school performance or performance within the community.
 Students should be aware that some written work is required to document their process as part of a working professional portfolio.
 All performers will audition, and once casted, expected to rehearse both in and outside of class time.